antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ## Data wrangling

 Most data scientists spend most of their time doing data acquisition and data wrangling.
-Not data science, or AI, or whatever “really learned” work.
+Not Data Science, or AI, or whatever “really learned” work.
 (For a more elaborated rant, see ["Introduction to data wrangling with Raku"](https://rakuforprediction.wordpress.com/2021/12/31/introduction-to-data-wrangling-with-raku/), [AA2].)

 Data wrangling, summarization, and generation is done with the packages: